 “Mulan” is a strong musical that has just the right of mix of everything I like to see in a Disney movie.
 The first half is an enjoyable film but the second half is phenomenal, and I definitely consider it to be a modern day classic.

 * Disney princesses are always younger than they look, presumably because girls mature faster than boys.
-For the longest time, I thought Mulan was supposed to be 19 or 20, but it turns out she’s actually 16, the same age as Ariel.
+For the longest time, I thought Mulan was supposed to be nineteen or twenty, but it turns out she’s actually sixteen, the same age as Ariel.
 That led me to wonder if Yao, Ling and Chen Po are also meant to be teenagers.
 That would certainly explain their immaturity.

 * “Honorable ancestors, please help Mulan impress the matchmaker today….
 Please, please help her!”